AirbusCyber/grap/doc/COMPILE_WINDOWS.md

 pip install pyelftools
 pip install capstone-windows
 ```
-Note that “`capstone-windows` package includes prebuilt Windows core of *Capstone*, so no external *Capstone* library is needed”.
+Note that `capstone-windows` package includes prebuilt Windows core of *Capstone*, so no external *Capstone* library is needed”.

 ## Boost